smolegz/tp/docs/DeveloperGuide.md

 **MSS**

-1. User type add contact command.
+1. User types `add` command.
-2. LookMeUp prompts for details.
-3. User enters the requested details.
-4. LookMeUp add the contact and displays the new contact in the database.\
+2. LookMeUp adds the contact and displays the new contact in the database.\
     Use case ends.

 **Extensions**
 * 1a.
-User typed an invalid command
+User typed the `add` command with an invalid format or field
     * 1a1.
 LookMeUp displays the error.
     * 1a2.
-User enters the correct command.
+User enters the `add` command again

   Steps 1a1-1a2 are repeated until the command entered is correct.\
   Use case resumes from step 2.

-* 3a.
-LookMeUp detects an error in the entered data.
-  * 3a1.
-LookMeUp displays the error and requests for the correct data.
-  * 3a2.
-User enters the new data.

-  Steps 3a1-3a2 are repeated until the data entered are correct.\
-  Use case resumes from step 4.

 **Use case:** UC2 - Remove a contact\
 **Person that can play this role:** Student in a lot of committees

 **MSS**

-1. User type remove contact command
+1. User types `remove` command
-2. LookMeUp prompts for details
-3. User enters the requested details
-4. LookMeUp requests for confirmation.
+2. LookMeUp requests for confirmation.
-5. LookMeUp removes the contact and displays an execution success message.\
+3. LookMeUp removes the contact and displays an execution success message.\
    Use case ends.

 **Extensions**
 * 1a.
-User typed an invalid command
+User typed the `remove` command with an invalid format or field
     * 1a1.
 LookMeUp displays the error.
     * 1a2.
-User enters the correct command.
+User enters the `remove` command again

   Steps 1a1-1a2 are repeated until the command entered is correct.\
   Use case resumes from step 2.

 * 3a.
-LookMeUp detects an error in the entered data.
-    * 3a1.
-LookMeUp displays the error and requests for the correct data.
-    * 3a2.
-User enters the new data.

-  Steps 3a1-3a2 are repeated until the data entered are correct.\
-  Use case resumes from step 4.

-* 4a.
 User declines the removal of contact.
-    * 4a1, LookMeUp confirms user's selection.\
+    * 3a1, LookMeUp confirms user's selection.\
       Use case ends.

 **Use case:** UC3 - Filter contacts by tags\